 And guess what, that is how I found out that information, but when I was able to look at myself, I had to rely on my family to help me and they were so overwhelmed with everything right and they did the best they could.
 But what’s hard, it’s describing, what you feel like and what your symptoms are.
 So they had to go back to their jobs.
 So I was alone.
 I’m on disability, I can’t work and I hate that.
 And so I’m finding out a lot of things because now I can use technology to find out before I couldn’t.
 And that is a big, huge thing.

 Yeah.
 So, you know, when you had the stroke, what were the circumstances around that?
 Were you alone?
 Were you with some family?
 What happened there?
 How, did you discover that you were about to have a stroke?

 It happened I didn’t even know no one knew I had one.
-I went to the bathroom it’s New Year’s Day.
+I went to the bathroom it was New Year’s Day.
 I went to the bathroom.
 And so I guess I didn’t feel right or something.
 And my daughter knocked on the door.
 I didn’t want to scare her.
-I said, Go get your father, because I knew something’s wrong.
+I said, Go get your father, because I knew something was wrong.
 Right.
-And I came out of the bathroom, and my hands start going like this uncontrollably I said call the ambulance and that was that, I fell and I was out.
+And I came out of the bathroom, and my hands started going like this uncontrollably I said call the ambulance and that was when I fell and I was out.

 That was it.
 Wow.
-So sudden before that, did you have any idea that maybe there was something going on in your head, no headaches, no nothing.
+So suddenly before that, did you have any idea that maybe something was going on in your head, no headaches, no nothing?